Chef Mariella's Kitchen™

-The city of Alcamo is a small city in the province of Trapani, situated in the center of the Gulf of Castellammare.
-Alcamo, unknown to most travelers, is known for its nature reserve –the Zingaro Nature Reserve.
-The town also has magnificent castles and churches blending the Byzantine beauty and Arab symmetry of Monreale’s cathedral.
-Also nearby are the saltpans of Trapani and the ancient Greek monuments of Segesta, all a reflection of the extraordinary heritage of this corner of Sicily.
-For the food, art or history lover, there is something for everyone.
+The region from Palermo to Trapani is famous for its history and natural beauty, boasting such landmarks as the Zingaro Nature Reserve, the magnificent castle and churches of Alcamo, the Byzantine beauty and Arab symmetry of Monreale’s cathedral.
+Also nearby are the salt pans of Trapani and the ancient Greek monuments of Segesta, all a reflection of the extraordinary heritage of this corner of Sicily.
+For the food, art or history lover, there is something for everyone in Sicily.

-Classes and menus vary with the seasons and the availability of fresh produce, and can be tailored to accommodate food allergies, diet needs and vegetarian request.
+Classes and menus vary with the seasons and the availability of fresh produce, and can be tailored to accommodate all food allergies and dietary needs.

 Trapani & Alcamo

-Trapani offers the enchanting panorama of the most important saltpans of Europe with Sicilian sea salt being known throughout the world.
-Located in a sickle-shaped peninsula, myths surround the origins of this city.
+Trapani offers the enchanting panorama of the most important salt pans of Europe, and Sicilian sea salt is known throughout the world.
+Located in a sickle-shaped peninsula, Trapani is a city whose origins are surrounded in myths.

-Alcamo, rising at the foot of Monte Bonifato, represents one of the most important locations in Sicily for wine production.
-Historically, Alcamo became famous for the writings of poet Cielo d’Alcamo, and had a boom in its cultural and artistic growth with the building of churches and buildings at first in Baroque style, then Renaissance style.
+Alcamo is a small city in the province of Trapani, situated in the center of the Gulf of Castellammare.
+Rising at the foot of Monte Bonifato, it represents one of the most important locations in Sicily for wine production.
+Historically, Alcamo became famous for the writings of poet Cielo d’Alcamo, and had a boom in its cultural and artistic growth with the construction of churches and buildings at first in Baroque style, then Renaissance style.
 This was followed by an influx of numerous international painters, sculptors and artists who have helped this small city gain international recognition.

 “I have searched Calabria, Tuscany and Lombardy, Puglia, Constantinople, Genoa, Pisa, Syria, Germany, and Babylon, and all Barbary: I have not found a woman so gracious.
 I have taken you to be my queen.”